 Due to its geographic, strategic and economic position Višegrad had very disruptive history, and was a target of many conquistadors.
 In the time of Stefan Nemanja the whole area was part of Serbian country of Nemanjići.
 In the mid 14th century it was under the control of Serbian County Head, Nikola Altomanovic.
 Afterwards the area was ruled by Bosnian King Tvrtko I and it was annexed to Bosnian Kingdom.

-According to Turkish sources the city was beaten by Osman Pasa in 1544, and the city stayed after that point under the Turkish rule until the Berlin Congress in 1878, when whole Bosnia was taken over by Austro-Hungarians.
+According to Turkish sources the town was conquered by Turks before 1462, and the town stayed after that point under the Turkish rule until the Berlin Congress in 1878, when whole Bosnia was taken over by Austro-Hungarians.
 With the arrival of Austro-Hungarians Visegrad became more urban center.
 They built water system, introduced land registries, built narrow-gauge railway and other public buildings.